uo-aws-lza/docs/docs/getting-started/understanding-basic-iam-policies.md

 - **Move on to the TODO(link) [Overview of Core AWS Services](#)** to learn about popular AWS services you’ll likely use (EC2, S3, RDS, etc.).
 - If you’re ready for hands-on tasks, try TODO(link) [Creating an EC2 Instance](#) to practice applying your new IAM knowledge.

----

-_You now have a foundational understanding of how IAM policies work in a UO-managed AWS Organization.
-Continue exploring other guides or reach out to the Cloud Team if you need further assistance._